Tip #102: Learning Levels

 c.
 Remedy any inconsistency by either adjusting the levels of learning or rewriting the training goals.*

 d.
-Keep in mind that there should be a natural progression through the levels of learning, from knowledge to comprehension to application, and further, if appropriate. *
+Keep in mind that there should be a natural progression through the levels of learning, from remember to understand to apply, and further, if appropriate. *

-At (d), we make sure that we are not jumping directly to application if we have not either provided knowledge or checked for comprehension prior to that.
-Also, if the content has a safety component, we must check for comprehension prior to any application.
+At (d), we make sure that we are not jumping directly to apply.
+This is important if we have not either provided knowledge or checked for understanding prior to that.
+Also, if the content has a safety component, we must check for understanding prior to any application.

 Next week, we will look at the checklist for the fifth lesson planning step, which is creating the learning objectives.
 Since we have already established the essential content in Step 3 and the desired level of learning in Step 4, all we will need to do in Step 5 is to add an active verb (appropriate for the learning level) and we will have our learning objectives!